 Role of lawyers

-The Kids Talk written report is released to lawyers at the same time as the parents, after the child consultant has provided verbal feedback to each parent.
+If parties are represented, the Kids Talk written summary is released to their lawyers at the same time as the parents or carers, after the child consultant has provided verbal feedback to each parent/carer.

 Updated